 Overall, we recommend Squarespace to anyone who has an eye for design, who wants a unique and visually impressive website, and is happy putting a little time into crafting their pages.

 Squarespace isn’t just a pretty face – its features pack a punch, and its support and security features don’t mess around.
 Try this knockout website builder for yourself, and see what you can create!

 Is Squarespace free?

-Squarespace doesn’t have a free plan, so you have to sign up to one of their four premium plans.
-But, Squarespace does offer a 14-day free trial, so you can try out the website builder and all its features before committing to a paid plan.
+Squarespace doesn’t have a free plan, meaning you have to sign up to one of its four premium plans.
+However, Squarespace does offer a 14-day free trial, so you can try out the website builder and all of its features before committing to a paid plan.

 How much does Squarespace cost?